Investment firm KKR hires Petraeus as consultant

 Petraeus, 60, will serve as chairman of the New York firm's newly created KKR Global Institute.
 He was CIA director from September 2011 until last November.
 Before that, Petraeus served more than 37 years in the U.S. Army, where he rose to the rank of four-star general.

-Petraeus served as commander of NATO forces in Afghanistan and also commanded forces in Iraq in 2007 and 2008, when violence in that country dropped following a surge in military forces.
+Petraeus served as commander of NATO forces in Afghanistan and also commanded forces in Iraq in 2007 and 2008, when violence in that country dropped after a surge in military forces.

 KKR said Thursday that Petraeus will support its investment teams and portfolio companies when studying new investments, especially in new locations.
 The company did not detail terms of its agreement with Petraeus, but a spokeswoman said he will serve in a consultant's role.